-Mercury imparts the germicidal property to the UV lamps.
+Mercury imparts the germicidal property to UV lamps.
 Over time, mercury depletes, and a UV lamp will no longer be able to kill microorganisms.

 UV lamps should be replaced every 12 months.
 On average, UV lamps have a lifespan of 9000 hours which roughly translates into 375 days.

-The quartz sleeve that surrounds the lamp must also be cleaned along when the lamp is replaced.
+The quartz sleeve that surrounds the lamp must also be cleaned when the lamp is replaced.
 It is a good practice to check the sleeve when replacing the lamp to ensure it is clean.
 For better efficiency, the sleeve should ideally be replaced every 2 years.

 It is critical to replace a UV system’s O-rings as well.
 These rings ensure a leak-free and waterproof seal.
 Over time, the rings weaken and may cause leakage.

 The pre-filter normally lasts for 6-12 months depending on how dirty the water is.
 In areas where water has a lot of sediments, we recommend a double or triple pre-filter system before the UV purifier.